British PM faces "tsunami" of recession, Murdoch

 Opposition Labour leader Ed Miliband, whose own weak leadership has helped give Cameron's government an easy ride so far, tried to play on Cameron's privileged background, calling the prime minister an arrogant posh boy mired in sleaze.

-Miliband, who has found some traction with voters for his tough stance on the Murdoch scandal, teased Cameron with evidence released at an inquiry into media ethics, showing one of his ministers may have colluded with News Corp over its planned $12 billion takeover of BSkyB BSY.L.
+Miliband, who has found some traction with voters for his tough stance on the Murdoch scandal, teased Cameron with evidence released at an inquiry into media ethics, showing one of his ministers may have colluded with News Corp over its planned $12 billion takeover of BSkyB.

 MURDOCH